Val Kilmer Is Back As Iceman For ‘Top Gun’ Sequel, Kenny Loggins Wants To Re-Invent ‘Danger Zone’

 While everyone is looking back and feeling nostalgic, there was even more big news for the Top Gun sequel on Wednesday.
 TMZ caught up with Kenny Loggins who was a big part of the original film as his hit “Danger Zone” was the theme song which is forever stuck in everyone’s head.

-Loggins has now said that he has spoke with Cruise to write a second version of “Danger Zone” for the sequel, but he won’t do it by himself.
-Cruise said that the song has to be in the movie and Loggins has said he wants to do it as a duet with a young male talent who he won’t reveal at this time.
+Loggins has now said that he has spoken with Cruise to write a second version of “Danger Zone” for the sequel, but he won’t do it by himself.
+Cruise said that the song has to be in the movie and Loggins has said he wants to do it as a duet with a young male talent whom he won’t reveal at this time.

 Top Gun: Maverick is the sequel that anyone over the age of 30 has wanted for so very long and they didn’t even know it.
-Now, not only is Tom Cruise heading back into the lead role, but Val Kilmer is heading back to the big screen as Iceman.
+Now, not only is Tom Cruise heading back into the lead role, but Val Kilmer is also heading back to the big screen as Iceman.
 It’s just a shame that Goose (Anthony Edwards) won’t be there, but hopefully, there will be a nod to the character.
 With Kenny Loggins on board for a new version of “Danger Zone,” this movie just keeps getting better.